taosdata/TDengine/docs/en/14-reference/04-taosadapter.md

 - `precision` The time precision used by TDengine
 - `u` TDengine user name
 - `p` TDengine password
 - `ttl` The time to live of automatically created sub-table.
 This value cannot be updated.
-TDengine will use the ttl value of the frist data of sub-table to create sub-table.
+TDengine will use the ttl value of the first data of sub-table to create sub-table.
 For more information, please refer [Create Table](/taos-sql/table/#create-table)

 Note:      InfluxDB token authorization is not supported at present.
 Only Basic authorization and query parameter validation are supported.
 Example:   curl --request POST http://127.0.0.1:6041/influxdb/v1/write?db=test --user "root:taosdata" --data-binary "measurement,host=host1 field1=2i,field2=2.0 1577836800000000000"